mit-ll/pact-echo/CONTRIBUTING.md

   - [Questions about the source code](#questions-about-the-source-code)
   - [Distribution Statement](#distribution-statement)

-## Code of Conduct
+## Code of Conduct ##

 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [pact-echo-admin@mit.edu](mailto:pact-echo-admin@mit.edu).

-## Roadmap
+## Roadmap ##

 No public technology roadmap for development is available yet.
 As the project matures, this may change.

-## Workflow
+## Workflow ##

 A variety of organizations from academia, federal agencies, federally funded research and development centers (FFRDC), and industry are supporting or plan to support the development of this project.
 Each organization has different policies on release review and procedures to disseminate content.
 Organizations may also have their own enterprise self-hosted version control systems.

-We recommend the following workflow that perseveres content part of the [airspace-encounter-models](https://github.com/airspace-encounter-models) organization as a "gold benchmark" while promoting a traceable workflow for contributors.
+We recommend the following workflow that perseveres content part of the [pact-echo](https://github.com/mit-ll/pact-echo) organization as a "gold benchmark" while promoting a traceable workflow for contributors.

 ![Workflow](images/workflow.png)

 We'll use an illustrative example with MIT Lincoln Laboratory, a FFRDC with strict release review policies, with their public [mit-ll](https://github.com/mit-ll) organization and a private enterprise system to explain this workflow.
 For organizations that permit public development, ignore steps with the enterprise instance.

-1. The repository required for development is identified in [airspace-encounter-models](https://github.com/airspace-encounter-models)
+1. The repository required for development is identified in [pact-echo](https://github.com/mit-ll/pact-echo)
 2. This repository is forked by the [mit-ll](https://github.com/mit-ll) organization.
 3. The new repository on [mit-ll](https://github.com/mit-ll) organization is cloned by the enterprise self-hosted GitHub.
 Note you can't fork from public to private, see this Stack Overflow question for mitigations: [Is it possible to fork a public GitHub repo into an enterprise repository?](https://stackoverflow.com/q/29952033)
-- Prior to any changes, there are now three instances of the repository: a private enterprise clone (airspace-encounter-models-internal), a public fork ([mit-ll](https://github.com/mit-ll)), and the original ([airspace-encounter-models](https://github.com/airspace-encounter-models)).
+- Prior to any changes, there are now three instances of the repository: a private enterprise clone (pact-echo-internal), a public fork ([mit-ll](https://github.com/mit-ll)), and the original ([pact-echo](https://github.com/mit-ll/pact-echo)).
 4. Development is conducted using branches on the enterprise clone.
 5. When development is over, the clone will be released review according to internal policies.
 6. Once the clone is approved for public release, changes will be pushed to the public fork.